GeminiDRSoftware/DRAGONS/docs/IGRINSDR_users_manual.rst

    DRAGONS-compatible version is in very early stage of development.
    This is largely a translation of original IGRINS plp pipeline to the DRAGONS framework.
-For now, it only supports H band spectra, and stellar sources taken with ABBA nodding.
+For now, it supports H and K band spectra, and the results should be comparable to that of the plp version of the pipeline.

 .. container:: alert alert-success